-Silky-smooth creamy panna cotta that’s even more luxurious with extra-virgin olive and an infusion of lemon and vanilla bean.
+Silky-smooth creamy panna cotta that’s even more luxurious with extra-virgin olive oil and an infusion of lemon and vanilla bean.

 Classic Italian panna cotta is an easy, creamy dessert you’ll absolutely want to add to your to must-make recipe list.

 These elegant-looking panna cottas are infused with the rich flavor of extra-virgin olive oil, fresh lemon zest and flecked with fragrant vanilla beans.

 What is panna cotta?

 Panna cotta is an Italian dessert usually made with scalded sweetened milk or warm cream and a bit of gelatin to help it set.